marco262/my_wiki/data/onednd/class/druid.md

 ### Level 9: Commune With Nature

-You are an expression of nature itself and can commune with the natural world all around you; you always have the _[Commune with Nature](/onednd/spell/Commune with Nature)_ spell prepared.
+You are an expression of nature itself and can commune with the natural world all around you; you always have the _[[[spell:Commune with Nature]]]_ spell prepared.

 ### Level 15: Improved Elemental Fury